corsairmarks/ringworld_graphical_enhancements/mod/README.md

 Have you ever noticed that the ringworld from Origin: Shattered Ring is always the same colors (black with green) regardless of your ship appearance?
 This mod changes that - now your starting ringworld will be the same as your empire's ship appearance (graphical culture).
 However, ringworlds will always have a specific color based on the shipset rather than your empire's flag colors.

 Have you also noticed that repaired or constructed habitable ringworld sections don't have cloud cover?
-It turns out that PDX made changes to how the cloud animation mesh is attached to habitable ringworld sections somewhere between version 1.6.3 "Adams" and version 1.9 "Boulle" and only updated the default habitable ringworld section.
+It turns out that PDX made changes to how the cloud animation mesh is attached to habitable ringworld sections between version 1.6.3 "Adams" and version 1.9 "Boulle" and only updated the default habitable ringworld section.
 This mod fixes the entity definitions for every built-in shipset so that all habitable ringworld sections can enjoy cloud cover, regardless of which empire builds or restores them.

 Or maybe you noticed that the planetview for ringworlds displays a Gaia climate, but that the texture in the systemview uses continental terrain.
 Or that sometimes the terrain for habitable ringworld sections appears to be greyed-out and only show water sections?
 This mod now also addresses this inconsistency by applying the Gaia planet textures to habitable ringworld sections and adjusting the specular map to avoid they transparency/grayness issue.